dask/dask/docs/source/index.rst

         Dask Arrays allow scientists and researchers to perform intuitive and sophisticated operations on large datasets but use the familiar NumPy API and memory model.
-One Dask array is simply a collection of numpy arrays on different computers.
+One Dask array is simply a collection of NumPy arrays on different computers.

         Learn more at :bdg-link-primary:`Array Documentation <array.html>`